Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 If you cannot install apps on your computer, you can use a web app.

-[Kiwi IRC](https://kiwiirc.com) is a popular free web client that you don't have to sign up for.
+[Our webchat](https://web.libera.chat) is a free web client that you don't have to sign up for.

 [IRCCloud](https://irccloud.com) is a popular web client service that keeps